 - 1. Approve the proposed Community Operated Open Space Policy, (attached as Exhibit A), which concerns the development, operation, and maintenance of public parkland in partnership with individuals, entities, or organizations, and in accordance with the Board's Policy on Partnerships; - 2.
 Approve the proposed Operating Guidelines for Self-Operated Community Gardens, (attached as Exhibit B), which provides uniform operating guidelines for community garden sites managed by the Department of Recreation and Parks (RAP); - 3.
-Approve the changes to the Community Garden Plots section of the Schedule of Rates and Fees as outlined in the body of this report and the attached schedule (Exhibit C), effective immediately upon approval of the Board of Recreation and Park Commissioners (Board) and subject to the approval of the U.S. Army Corps of Engineers, where applicable; - 4.
-Authorize staff to amend the Schedule of Rates and Fees to incorporate these changes; - 5.
-Take the following actions regarding Eastside Community Garden:
+Approve the changes to the Community Garden Plots section of the Schedule of Rates and Fees as outlined in the body of this report and the attached schedule (Exhibit C), effective July 1, 2011 and subject to the approval of the U.S. Army Corps of Engineers, where applicable; - 4.
+Authorize staff to amend the Schedule of Rates and Fees to incorporate these changes;